njsmith/zs/README.rst

 English release of the `Google N-grams
 <http://storage.googleapis.com/books/ngrams/books/datasetsv2.html>`_.
 Google
 distributes this data as a set of gzipped text files.
-Uncompressed, it amounts to over than 9 terabytes -- or even more if you tried to store it in a conventional database.
-Google's compressed files reduce this to a mere 1.3 terabytes.
+Uncompressed, it amounts to over 9 terabytes -- or even more if you tried to store it in a conventional database.
+Google's use of gzip compression reduces this to a mere 1.3 terabytes.
 However, when stored in this form, the only way to find a specific n-gram is to locate the file which contains it, and then read through the entire file, which requires decompressing the file.
 For gzip files, decompression is quite slow.
-For example, if we want to find statistics for a phrase like "this is fun", we may have to decompress the entire file containing "th" 3-grams, which on a fast computer requires 30-40 minutes, and because decompression is an intrinsically serial operator, this cannot be reduced by using multiple CPUs.
+For example, if we want to find statistics for a phrase like "this is fun", we may have to decompress the entire file containing "th" 3-grams, which on a fast computer (circa 2013) requires 30-40 minutes.
+And, because gzip decompression is an intrinsically serial operation, this cannot be reduced by using multiple CPUs.

 When stored as a ZSS file with bzip2 compression, the 2012 US English 3-grams require only 0.9 terabytes of disk space (more than 30%